ekjaisal/Pasted/README.md

 ## Acknowledgements

-Pasted is built using the [Lazarus IDE](https://www.lazarus-ide.org)/[Free Pascal Compiler](https://www.freepascal.org) and relies on third-party libraries and resources.
+Pasted is built using the [Lazarus IDE](https://www.lazarus-ide.org) and [Free Pascal Compiler](https://www.freepascal.org) and relies on third-party libraries and resources.
 Please see the [NOTICE](NOTICE) file for details.
 The project has benefited significantly from Google [Gemini 3.1 Pro](https://deepmind.google/models/model-cards/gemini-3-1-pro)’s assistance for ideation, code generation, and refactoring.

 ## License

-This project is licensed under the BSD 3-Clause License and is provided as-is, without any warranties.
+The project is under the BSD 3-Clause License and is provided “as-is”, without any warranties.
 Please see the [LICENSE](LICENSE) file for details.